Indian School of Business' alumnus develops ‘Private’ space for netizens to store data

 An alumnus of Hyderabad’s Indian School of Business (ISB) has come up with a first-of-its-kind solution that aims to put Internet users in charge of their own data.

 HYDERABAD: An alumnus of Hyderabad’s Indian School of Business (ISB) has come up with a first-of-its-kind solution that aims to put Internet users in charge of their own data.
-At a time when the country does not have any data protection law, Bijai K Jayarajan’s Houm Technology Singapore Pvt Ltd lets a user own a unique domain on the Internet, which acts like a legally owned property and where people can safely store all their digital assets.
+At a time when the country does not have any data protection law, Bijai K Jayarajan’s Houm Technology Singapore Pte Ltd lets a user own a unique domain on the Internet, which acts like a legally owned property and where people can safely store all their digital assets.

 In an email interaction with Express, the ISB alumnus pointed out the differences between his product and cloud services like Google Drive or Dropbox.
 “The fundamental difference revolves around ownership.
 All the current products and solutions take away your privacy - they read your data.
 Then, there are products focused on privacy but without solving the ownership issue,” he said.